meltface/meltface.github.io/commission.md

 <h4>Details</h4>

 <ul style="font-family: 'Kosugi', sans-serif;">
+<li>You can fill out the Google Form at the bottom or send me an e-mail, whatever makes you feel good.</li>
 <li>Please provide picture references.</li>
-<li>Also provide in your e-mail how I should contact you, e-mail or otherwise.</li>
+<li>Also provide in your e-mail or Form submission how I should contact you, e-mail or otherwise.</li>
-<li>After I receive your request I will message you back to confirm the price</li>
+<li>After I receive your request I will message you back to confirm the price.</li>
 <li>If the price is good with you, you can send the payment of the full price and then I will do the begin of draw.</li>
   <ul>
   <li>Ko-fi payment can go to my ko-fi page <a href="https://ko-fi.com/meltface" target="_blank">here</a>.</li>